Virtual visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

-- Your first priority is keeping the kids safe.
+- Your first priority is keeping the children in your care safe.
 It’s important to know the home address and home phone number.
-Make sure you have a list of emergency numbers including:
+Make sure you have a list of emergency numbers as well, including:

 - Make sure to ask for instructions regarding meal time.
 Do the children have any food allergies?

 - Most importantly, have fun!
 Board games and playing outside are great ways to keep kids active and entertained.

 - Except in the case of emergencies, it is best for you to stay off your phone and other devices.
 Watching kids is challenging enough, you do not need the added distraction.